albizures/vyke-results/README.md

 //      ^?
 Result<never, Error>
 ```
 > [!NOTE]
-> Error values don't need to be an error, they can be anything
+> Error values don't need to be an error, they can be anything.

 ### Empty
-Creates a new _empty_ result
+Creates a new empty result.
 > [!TIP]
 > alias of `r.empty`
 ```ts